 The Anaconda team headed to Cleveland for PyCon 2018, the largest annual gathering for the community using and developing the open-source Python programming language.
+Recordings from our presentations are now available below.

 Tutorial: Parallel Data Analysis with Dask